On potential theory of hyperbolic Brownian motion with drift: Estimates

 For $a,b>0$ we define

 Studying this kind of sets is motivated by the hyperbolic geometry.
-The set $S_{a,b}$ is bounded by three hyperplanes: $P_1=\{x\in\H^n:x_1=0\}$, $P_2=\{x\in\H^n:x_1=a\}$ and $P_3=\{x\in\H^n:x_n=a\}$.
+The set $S_{a,b}$ is bounded by three hyperplanes: $P_1=\{x\in\H^n:x_1=0\}$, $P_2=\{x\in\H^n:x_1=b\}$ and $P_3=\{x\in\H^n:x_n=a\}$.
 Symmetries with respect to hyperplanes $P_1$ and $P_2$ are isometries in $\H^n$; the set $P_3$ is a horocycle.
 In this section we estimate the Green function and the Poisson kernel of $S_{a,b}$ uniformly with respect to space variables as well as to parameters $a$ and $b$.
-It let us provide estimates for some other sets which may be obtained from $S_{a,b}$ by manipulation of values of the parameters .
+This lets us provide estimates for some other sets that may be obtained from $S_{a,b}$ by manipulation of values of the parameters .